Water

 Addressing Equity

-Identifying under-resourced neighborhoods within vulnerable watersheds will guide the prioritization of stormwater treatment to impart equity to these areas of our community.
+Identifying underserved neighborhoods within vulnerable watersheds will guide the prioritization of stormwater treatment to impart equity to these areas of our community.
 Increasing the installation of stormwater best management practices (BMPs) will add resiliency to communities by reducing the impact of stormwater runoff on properties during frequent smaller storms.

 Stormwater Management